TMNTony/course-scheduler/java/README.md

 ## Security

 Most of the functionality related to Security is located in the `/src/main/java/com/techelevator/security` package.
-You shouldn't have to modify anything here, but feel free to go through the code if you want to see how things work.

 ### Authentication Controller

-There is a single controller in the `com.techelevator.controller` package called `AuthenticationController.java`.
+There is a single controller in the `com.project.controller` package called `AuthenticationController.java`.

 This controller contains the `/login` and `/register` routes and works with the Vue starter as is.
 If you need to modify the user registration form, start here.